dbtek/donations/README.md

 </h1>

 <p align="center">
   Collect donations easily.
 This is a static website built with Gatsby.
-Takes advantage of a few serverless Gatsby Functions to provision payments.
+Takes advantage of a few serverless functions to provision payments.
 </p>

 ---